|

 If the top of the lungs seem very tight, hot and dry,

-it'd do much good combined with fresh Wild Lettuce
+it'd do much good combined with fresh wild lettuce

 tincture.
-Combined with Plantain, its quite useful
+Combined with plantain, its quite useful

 in addressing irritation right at the windpipe that’s